FranciscoNabas/WindowsUtils/README.md

 ## Support

+No way you made it down here LOL.
 If you have an idea, or a solution you'd like to have in PowerShell, Windows-related, regardless of how absurd it might sound, let me know.
 I'd love to try it.
-This is a module from a Sysadmin for Sysadmins, if you know how to program using C++/CLI and C#, and want to contribute, fork it!
+This is a module from a Sysadmin to Sysadmins, if you know how to program using C++/CLI and C#, and want to contribute, fork it!